Frost Children: History

 Angel Prost was born in Kentucky before moving to St. Louis when she was a year old.
-When she was two, her sibling, Lulu Prost, was born.
-The family often performed at Sunday mass with Angel and Lulu playing the bass and drums respectively.
+Right before she turned two, her sibling, Lulu Prost, was born.
+The family often performed at Sunday mass, with Angel and Lulu playing the bass and drums respectively.
 The pair became involved with a number of cover bands, particularly covering Green Day songs with their brother Brian.
 Lulu began a Beatles cover band known as the Termites, and Angel joined the band Permafrost and performed songs from the Scott Pilgrim vs. the World soundtrack.

 Angel moved to the Bronx in New York in 2016 to study neuroscience, and Lulu studied at music school in Nashville.
 The duo formed Frost Children and began their career as a duo in 2019 remotely from each other, releasing a cover of Fall Out Boy's song "Yule Shoot Your Eye Out".
 In 2020, due to the COVID-19 pandemic, the duo quarantined in their home in St. Louis, and began making music together there.
 They released their first collection of songs, titled Aviation Creates Adventurous Beginnings, the same year.

 In 2021, the duo both moved to New York after Lulu became disillusioned with music school.
 They released the album Elixir Rejection, which they have since referred to as "a product of early-pandemic collaboration."

 Following the release of singles "Get What We Want" and "Mayfly", the latter of which featured musician Gary Wilson, the duo released their debut full-length album in 2022 titled Spiral.
 The album was recorded in upstate New York after Lulu returned from Nashville to work on the album in person.
 The band became popular in the creative scenes in downtown Manhattan and Brooklyn, particularly in the Dimes Square nightlife scene.

 The duo released the single "Flatline" in January 2023, followed by singles "All I Got" and "Hi 5" in March.
 Following this, they released their second full-length album Speed Run on April 14 of the same year, featuring artists EXUM, May Rio, 8485, and Frost Children's manager Blaketheman1000.
 Lulu has referred to the project as a "the-pop-artist-big-ego-paparazzi" album and a "club record."

 Speed Run was followed by a more analog-sounding companion project, Hearth Room, which Lulu described as an "ego-death-lifestyle-moved-upstate" album, released November 17, 2023 following its singles "Lethal" and "Stare At The Sun".
 Pitchfork described that Hearth Room's songs had a "gentler and sweeter sound" and followed "more conventional pop structures", comparing it to the work of Modest Mouse and Alex G. One catalyst for the album's sound was a head injury suffered by Angel at a club on Irving Avenue, as she only wanted to hear and make “lush, acoustic” music while recovering.
 The group embarked on a North American tour in 2024.